hsrcasnet/DependencyInversion/README.md

 # DependencyInversion
-Sample app which demonstrates the dependency inversion principle + dependency injection techniques
+Sample app which demonstrates the dependency inversion principle + dependency injection techniques using Autofac as DI Framework.

 #### Example 1
 Shows a tightly-coupled implementation of a Switch and a Lamp.
 Whenever Switch is used, we need to deliver an instance of Lamp.
 Switch cannot be tested in isolation.